Name the pattern

 Folicle is not a doctor and these pages are not medical advice.
 They are a tracking system from lived experience: measure the same zones, on the same schedule, with the same context, then bring the export to a real clinician when you need treatment decisions.

 If your concern is a receding hairline or crown spot, start with the Norwood calculator.
 If your concern is diffuse thinning or a widening part, start with the Ludwig calculator.
-Then create a repeatable photo baseline before judging progress.
+If the main issue is sudden shedding, start with the hair shedding checker.

 No. The tools are for self-tracking and pattern language only.
 They do not diagnose androgenetic alopecia, telogen effluvium, alopecia areata, scarring alopecia, or any medical condition.
 For diagnosis and treatment decisions, see a board-certified dermatologist.